-FOUNDATION TIER 5, 4, 3, 2, 1
+5, 4, 3, 2, 1

+9, 8, 7, 6, 5, 4

 Students achieving a mark below the minimum required for the lowest grade in each tier will be ungraded.

-At each tier students will take three written papers in the same exam session forming 100% of their final mark.
-Each paper is $1\frac{1}{2}$ hours long.
+At the start of GCSE, students are set according to their Key Stage There are two tiers of entry; students can only be entered for one of them.
+The entry tier selected will be the most appropriate for ASSESSMENT At each tier students will take three written papers in the same exam session forming 100% of their final mark.
+Each paper is 11⁄2 hours long.
 In one of the three papers the students are not allowed to use a calculator.
 In the other two, the use of a calculator is permitted.
 There is no non-examination assessment (NEA).
 Students will be examined at the end of Year 11 after 2 years of study.